Princess Viktória de Bourbon de Parme: Education and career

 Viktória has master's degrees in international business transactions and law from the Nyenrode Business University and the University of Amsterdam.
 She worked as a corporate lawyer for the firm Allen & Overy and was a legal advisor for Rabobank.
 She works as the Lead of Food Transformation at the World Benchmarking Alliance, a benchmarking organization, advising on improving nutrition and environment within food systems.
 At the alliance, she developed the Food and Agricultural Benchmark and has worked with the Access to Seeds Index and Seafood Stewardship Index.

 Since 2015, she has served as patron of Save the Children Netherlands.
 In May 2018, she took part in the Seeds & Chips International Food and Innovation Summit in Milan and moderated a panel on helping smallholder farmers.

 Personal life

 Marriage and issue

 On 12 August 2013, Viktória and Prince Jaime of Bourbon-Parma, Count of Bardi announced their engagement.
 They married in a civil ceremony in Wijk bij Duurstede on 3 October 2013.
 A religious wedding was held on 5 October 2013 at the Church of Our Lady of the Heavens in Apeldoorn.
 The wedding was attended by members of the Dutch royal family, including Former Queen Beatrix, King Willem-Alexander and Queen Maxima.
 Per a 1996 royal decree issued by Queen Beatrix, Viktória was incorporated into the Dutch nobility and became entitled to the style Royal Highness upon her marriage.
-She was bestowed with the title Countess of Montizòn by her brother-in-law, Prince Carlos, Duke of Parma, in 2013.
+Also, she was bestowed, before her marriage, with the title Countess of Montizòn by her brother-in-law, Prince Carlos, Duke of Parma, in 2013.